thinkerbot/ts/README.md

 ## DESCRIPTION

-**NOTE** this document is not 100% supported yet.

-**ts** provides minimal functions for writing tests in shell.
-Tests are written in test scripts that source `ts` to define test functions.
+**ts** provides functions for writing tests in shell.
 The test scripts can be run individually or in a batch format using `ts` as a command.

-**ts** makes a test directory available on a per-test basis so it's easy to sandbox tests that write or manipulate files. **ts** tries to use POSIX exclusively and so should work on any POSIX-compliant systems.
+**ts** makes a test directory available on a per-test basis so it's easy to sandbox tests that write or manipulate files. **ts** tries to use [POSIX] exclusively and so should (hopefully) work on any POSIX-compliant systems.

-## FILES
+## TEST SCRIPTS

 The `ts` command expects script files that define test cases.
 Test scripts have the following form: